 - All employees of the university are treated with respect and paid a living wage appropriate for the surrounding area

 How will we meet all of our public commitments and move toward sustainability?
 In other words, how do we get from “here” to “there”?
-The Office of Sustainability leverages a variety of public commitments and reporting mechanisms (Carbon Commitment, STARS, Mason 2014-2024 Strategic Plan) to develop annual and long-term strategies for meeting our climate and sustainability goals.
+University Sustainability leverages a variety of public commitments and reporting mechanisms (Carbon Commitment, STARS, Mason 2014-2024 Strategic Plan) to develop annual and long-term strategies for meeting our climate and sustainability goals.